 What is Magisk?
-A magic mask to alternate the system in a System-less way.
+A magic mask to alter the system in a System-less way.
 Magisk is currently the best alternative to Chainfire’s SuperSU.
-Created by XDA developer Tomjohn, In fact, Magisk has better features than SuperSu in the form of modules.
+Created by XDA developer Tomjohn, In fact, Magisk has better features than SuperSU in the form of modules.
 Rapidly, it is becoming the primary choice for custom ROM developers.
 SuperSU can only grant or deny root permissions for user-specific apps, But Magisk can also hide root.
 It can make specific apps believe as a non-rooted device.
-So if you root with Magisk, you can run the banking apps or Pokemon GO that couldn’t work on the rooted device.
+So if you root with Magisk, you can run the banking apps, Android Pay, Samsung Pay or Pokemon GO that won’t work on the rooted device.

 It also packs a Universal Systemless Interface that other developers can use to build custom MODs for Android devices without altering the system files.
 Something we saw in Xposed Framework earlier.
 Although, Magisk modules are fresh things compared to Xposed modules and there are a limited number of modules in comparison with Xposed.
 But this is just beginning, and Magisk is going to carry the legacy of the Xposed Framework for sure, in coming days.